p1ho/Start-Menu-Fix-for-Windows-10-Creator-Update/README.md

 If everything looks good, you can copy the folder back and delete the script.
 If you open your start menu right now, you'll notice you may have to rearrange your icons, but other than that everything should work.

+I've also appended a test folder, so you can test the script on that first and get a feel of what it does.